Steam Error Code E20 [FIXED]

 Check For Packet Loss

 Various online services allow you to check the quality of your internet connection and diagnose packet loss.
-But the most reliable and readily available method of checking packet loss is the Windows command prompt:
+However, in my opinion, the most reliable and readily available method of checking packet loss is the Windows command prompt.

 1. Press the Windows Button + R on your keyboard simultaneously to open the run menu.